sustrik/libdill/tutorial.md

 }
 ```

-An interesting thing to notice in the code above is that coroutines are perfectly normal C functions.
+An interesting thing to note in the code above is that coroutines are perfectly normal C functions.
 While they can be invoked using `go()` and `proc()` constructs they can also be called in standard C way.

 Now we can check it in practice.
 Let's run it on 4 CPU cores: